 Your Federal Employee Benefit Statement available in Employee Express provides you with your retirement service computation date (SCD).
 Section H of the statement includes a gross estimate.
 Your Benefits Specialist can provide you with a detailed estimate and verify that your retirement SCD is correct.
 Different types of appointments and owing a deposit and/or redeposit can make a difference in your retirement SCD.
 Work schedules throughout your career may also affect the computation of an annuity.
 The rules are complicated and different depending on your covered retirement system.
 We highly recommend you check with your Benefits Specialist before you make a decision about accepting a VERA.

 - 1 percent of your high-3 average by your years and months of creditable service or

 - percent of your high-3 average and years and months for those who retire at age 62 with 20 years of creditable service.

 - Unused sick leave may be used for additional credit toward annuity computation.
 There is no annuity reduction if you are under age.

 - The commencing date of your annuity is the first day of the month following retirement.

 - 1.5 percent of your high-3 average salary multiplied by service up to 5 years,

-If you are under FERS you will be entitled to a FERS Annuity Supplement.
-This estimates the Social Security benefit earned by your FERS years of service and is payable by OPM to you if you have completed at least one calendar year of FERS service.
+Most who retire under FERS are entitled to a FERS Annuity Supplement This applies if you accept a VERA.
+This estimates the Social Security benefit earned by your FERS years of service and is payable by OPM if you have completed at least one calendar year of FERS service.
 It is paid until you become eligible for a Social Security benefit at age 62.
-However, this supplement is payable only if you have reached your minimum retirement age (MRA)—your earliest optional retirement age.
+However, this supplement is payable only if and when you have reached your minimum retirement age (MRA).
 MRA increases over time based on an employee’s year of birth and ranges between ages 55 and 57.
+In other words, the FERS Annuity Supplement will be delayed until you reach your MRA.
 Your Benefits Specialist can provide further guidance.